• 80% of ear infections in children will resolve without antibiotics

 And interestingly, there are two separate and distinct strains of Methicillin Resistant Staph Aureus.
 Hospital acquired (HA-MRSA) and community acquired (CA-MRSA).

 There are distinct differences between the two, with young healthy people being affected more by CA-MRSA than older unhealthy populations.
-The community acquired strain of MRSA usually shows up as severe skin infections that may be difficult to treat and often gets passed between people living together rather easily.
+The community acquired strain of

 While not nearly as deadly as hospital acquired MRSA, it too is a serious problem.
 Ironically, the same advice that is given to prevent it is the reason that we have it in the first place – cleanliness.
-Our obsession with personal hygiene causes us to
+Our obsession with personal hygiene causes us to wash our hands with antibacterial soaps constantly and to disinfect everything that anyone touches.

 And in this process of disinfection, some strong germs are always left over to thrive.
 In places like gyms and public restrooms, disinfection of surfaces sometimes happens hundreds of times per day allowing Methicillin Resistant Staph Aureus to grow.
 Ironically, this process does not occur with soap and water because the organisms are simply washed away.